 - Any areas exposed to sunlight, especially windows and door frames, will lose shine over time.
 It is recommended to apply a single coat every two years to keep them looking fresh.

 - Ensure you regularly inspect the exterior of your property to ensure you are on top of any changes or irregularities.
-Whilst gardening or pottering around the yard be sure to do a visual inspection of your exterior.
-If you notice any issues such as peeling paint or any other problems that are calling out for repair be sure to have a professional contractor look at the issue and recommend how to move forward without having to wait until the problem gets any worse.
+Whilst gardening or pottering around the yard, be sure to do a visual inspection of your exterior.
+If you notice any issues such as peeling paint or any other problems that are calling out for repair, be sure to have a professional contractor look at the issue and recommend how to move forward before the issue worsens.

 - All window sills and door frames need to be checked for bubbles and fading.
 These features may need to be sanded back and re-painted with one coat to maintain that brand new look every two years.